HK-Yeet/hkutil/README.md

 module.exports = (bot, message) => {
   const { prefix } = bot.config;
   /*
-  let's use the cannon function to check if message is from a bot or the message is in dm's cannnon takes 1 paramter; message
+  let's use the cannon filter to check if message is from a bot or the message is in dm's filter takes 1 paramter; message
   */
-  if (HKutil.utils.cannon(message)) return;
+  if (HKutil.utils.filter(message)) return;
   if (!message.content.startsWith(prefix)) return;
   const args = message.content.slice(prefix.length).trim().split(/ +/);
   const commandName = args.shift().toLowerCase();